 Marie-Louise Janssen (The Netherlands, 1966) got her master degree in Cultural Anthropology at the University of Amsterdam in 1991.

 In 2007 she received her PhD with the title: Sex Workers on the Move.
-Latin American Women in the European Sex Industry , for her studies on the construction of female identity and the personal interpretations they give to their identities as women, immigrants and sex workers.
-The research is based on ethnographic research and 30 life stories of Latin American sex workers.
-By applying the methodology of oral history, she seeks to provide insight into the way these immigrants are working and surviving in the margins of Dutch society and the actions they undertake within the specific context of the Dutch sex industry, as well as in their home countries.
+Latin American Women in the European Sex Industry.
+The research is based on ethnographic fieldwork and 30 life stories of Latin American sex workers.
+By applying the methodology of oral history, she seeks to provide insight into the way these immigrants are working and surviving in the margins of Dutch society within the specific context of the Dutch sex industry, as well as in their home countries, and the personal interpretations they give to their identities as women, immigrants and sex workers.
 As these women are coming from Latin America, their notions are subject to change during their stay in Europe, as well as afterwards when they return to Latin America.
 For this reason she collected one third of the lifes stories in the Domician Republic.

-Marie-Louise Janssen lectures in the areas of gender and sexuality studies, social sciences and research methods and techniques at the department of Cultural Anthropology and Sociology of the University of Amsterdam.
-Her academic interests revolve around the intersection of migration, prostitution and human trafficking.
+Marie-Louise Janssen lectures in the areas of gender and sexuality studies, social sciences and research methods and techniques at the department of Sociology of the University of Amsterdam.
+Her academic interests revolve around the intersection of sex work, migration and human trafficking.
 Her current research project is oriented on Chinese masseuses in the Netherlands.

 Janssen participates in COST network: 'Comparing European Prostitution Policies: Understanding Scales and Cultures of Governance', and in Swexpertise, platform for the improvement of the position of sex workers in the Netherlands.